orangci/notes/src/internet-etiquette.md

 But what if person x has done something legitimately wrong and illegal, like grooming a minor?

 Block them.
-Advise others not to interact with them— peacefully, not by ragebaiting, but by calmly saying "Hey, I see you're watching this person's content— did you know that her did x?
+Advise others not to interact with them— peacefully, not by ragebaiting, but by calmly saying "Hey, I see you're watching this person's content— did you know that she did x?
 I recommend that you don't support her, here's a link to a source..."

 This is a better way of handling things.